3 Reasons Your Mouthwash Burns (And What To Do About It)

 • Menthol is in toothpaste, gum—and of course—mouthwash.
 It is sourced as an oil primarily from peppermint.
 This gives it a strong, minty flavor and makes your mouth tingly and cold.
 Rinses with high levels of menthol are likely to sting the most.
 Menthol is used in dental products because it is antimicrobial, meaning it kills bacteria and stops their growth.

 • Alcohol is a common component in commercial rinses.
-Alcohol has the ability to kill germs, but mouthwash doesn’t contain enough alcohol for that to happen.
+Alcohol can kill germs, but mouthwash doesn’t contain enough alcohol for that to happen.
 Instead, it’s there to act as a vehicle for other ingredients.
 It can also dry out your mouth.
 Some mouth rinses contain high levels of alcohol—ranging from 18 to 26%.
 This may cause a burning sensation in the cheeks, teeth, and gums.

 Burning can also come from overuse of mouthwash, which creates irritated mouth tissue and can lead to mouth sores.